Manage database availability groups in Exchange Server

-To verify the server is not hosting any active database copies, run:
+To verify the server isn't hosting any active database copies, run the following command:

 Get-MailboxServer <ServerName> | Format-List DatabaseCopyAutoActivationPolicy

-To verify that the cluster node is paused, run:
+To verify that the cluster node is paused, run the following command:

 Get-ClusterNode <ServerName> | Format-List

-To verify that all transport queues have been emptied, run:
+To verify that all transport queues have been emptied, run the following command:

 After the maintenance is complete and the DAG member is ready to return to service, the StopDagServerMaintenance.ps1 script helps takes the DAG member out of maintenance mode and put it back into production.
 The StopDagServerMaintenance.ps1 script performs the following tasks: